 Many HR processes can either jeopardise or positively impact the business.
 Know how to build a clear and effective global strategy plan for career development, employee expectations and technologies.
-This is the added value that HR departments can bring to companies today.
+This is the added value that HR departments can bring to companies today and is especially important as businesses continue to ride the wave of coronavirus.
 If the company's performance is intimately linked to its ability to adapt to an ever-changing environment – such as the digital age – then HR must anticipate the effects of these transformations on the organisation in order to propose proactive means to take advantage of them.

 Only four meetings per year occur between HR departments and managers.
 It is important to develop a relationship with management, to discuss strategy development with them, but also to provide them with effective solutions and approaches.
 As for digital transformation, managers are particularly important as they must anticipate its impact on both the market and their teams whilst also finding ways to gain a tangible, competitive advantage.
 HR can help this process by recruiting new talent, retaining key players and managing the well-being of teams.

 HR data requires precision, not instinct or guessing.
 The data is huge and you have to build skills in data management in order to serve your people and the future needs of your organisation.
-A study in 2016 revealed that 80% of HR professionals have never used Big Data technology.
-However, Big Data can be useful for many processes such as optimising candidate sourcing, streamlining the recruitment process, helping retain employees, following trends, improving employer branding and so on.
-Business growth is driven by technology and therefore is essential in directing HR efficiency.
+Big Data can be useful for many processes such as optimising candidate sourcing, streamlining the recruitment process, helping retain employees, following trends, improving employer branding and so on.
+Having holistic people data allows companies to make better people decisions.

 To gain support from the C-suite, show that your vision is looking into the future.
 Adopt analytical tools that allow you to track trends and give your organisation a head start.
-While predictive HR may be considered controversial by some, it can optimise the recruitment process and help to find skills gaps, resulting in better planning management.
-If the risk of trusting an algorithm to make a decision will impact on customer or commercial relations, the final decision must of course be decided by a human.
-But let’s not forget that artificial intelligence is only in its infancy.
+Predictive HR can optimise the recruitment process and help to find skills gaps, resulting in better planning management.
+Our recent acquisition of Clustree, an industry-leading, AI-powered skills engine and extensive skills ontology, aims to help organisations match their employees’ skills with specific job roles.

 How you impact the business will come from your attitude to change; give reasoning to your decisions and model your projects.
 Understand the challenges of other departments in order to respond to their needs specifically and achieve concrete results.
 At the same time, apply these principles to your own HR activities by defining key performance indicators (number of recruitment appointments scheduled, number of job interviews, pool of candidates, delay in the recruitment process, recruitment satisfaction etc.) that will allow you to calculate the return on investment of your HR functions